andgineer/terraform-aws-cloudmap/README.md

-# Terraform Project Template for Service Discovery in geterogenic ECS Clusters
+# Terraform Project Template for Service Discovery in ECS Clusters with EC2 and Fargate

 This template helps set up Fargate and EC2-based ECS clusters using AWS CloudMap for communication.